GaijinEntertainment/daScript/doc/source/stdlib/detail/builtin.rst

 .. |function-builtin-string_heap_report| replace:: to be documented

-.. |function-builtin-terminate| replace:: to be documented
+.. |function-builtin-terminate| replace:: terminates current context execution

 .. |function-builtin-variant_index| replace:: to be documented